VladRafli/BMI-Advisor/README.md

 This repository contains code for Web Design Lecture Subject Final Project.

+**Update**

+Latest update is update that I worked myself to learn more about Express-React-Node Stack

 # Project Detail

 Create a simple web application named "BMI Advisor"